Club by-laws Amended 2015

 Section 1.
 Executive Authority

-The Executive Board shall consist of the President, Vice President, Secretary, Treasurer, Immediate Past President and up to twelve (12) Directors, but no less than seven (7), each with equal voting powers.
+The Executive Board shall consist of the President, Vice President, Secretary, Treasurer, and Immediate Past President and up to twelve (12) Directors, but no less than seven (7), each with equal voting powers.
 The President shall chair the Executive Board.

 Section 2.
 Management of Organization Affairs